hyunguboy/IgorPro_MiscTools/README.md

 # IgorPro_MiscTools
-Miscellaneous tools used in the lab.
+Miscellaneous tools used in the lab or to write other functions.

 ## HKang_CoeffOfDetermination.ipf